-A patient at-risk of developing a pressure ulcer (injury) is an individual who has limitations in daily living activities that could result in chronic problems if exposed to pressure, shear, friction or moisture.
+A patient at-risk of developing a pressure injury is an individual who has limitations in daily living activities that could result in chronic problems if exposed to pressure, shear, friction or moisture.
 Bed-ridden patients, especially those with spinal cord injuries, those who are hemodynamically unstable, the elderly and the very young are primarily at risk of developing pressure ulcers.

 Care must be taken that attempts to offload or protect an at-risk limb do not exert pressure elsewhere on the patient's body, putting that area at renewed risk.

-The European Pressure Ulcer Advisory Panel and National Pressure Ulcer Advisory Panel recommend the adoption of a scale for pressure ulcer risk assessment to be used in conjunction with clinical judgment and an assessment of the patient's skin condition.
+The European Pressure Ulcer Advisory Panel and National Pressure Injury Advisory Panel recommend the adoption of a scale for pressure ulcer risk assessment to be used in conjunction with clinical judgment and an assessment of the patient's skin condition.

 Chou R, Dana T, Bougatsos C, et al. Pressure Ulcer Risk Assessment and Prevention: Comparative Effectiveness.
 Rockville, MD: Agency for Healthcare Research and Quality; 2013.